-The Department of Natural Resources Education Programs is successful as a result of the wonderful program partners that support environmental education throughout Minnesota.
-Below are a the main partners that the Department of Natural Resources Education Programs works with.
+The Department of Natural Resources Education Program is successful as a result of the wonderful program partners that support environmental education throughout Minnesota.

 MinnAqua is a program of the Minnesota Department of Natural Resources designed to introduce students to lake and stream ecology by teaching them how to fish.
 The curriculum guide looks at habitats and ecosystems, Minnesota fish, water stewardship, managing Minnesota resources, and fishing equipment and techniques.
 A variety of games, activities, and simulations are used to promote stewardship of Minnesota's aquatic habitats.

 Minnesota Conservation Corps is a non-profit organization that operates natural resource work programs for youth and young adults.
 They can help with a variety of site maintenance needs, from trails to erosion control.
 Some crews are also able to assist with environmental education instruction or field days.

 Minnesota Forest Industry (MFI) supports teacher understanding of forestry in Minnesota through a variety of teacher resources – posters, paper making kits, online activities, and wood kits.
 The MFI grants focus funding on forestry related field trips, including support for visiting (buses) and teaching in (supplies).

 Project Learning Tree uses the forest as a "window" on the world to increase students' understanding of our environment, stimulate critical and creative thinking, develop the ability to make informed decisions on environmental issues, and foster a commitment to take responsible action on behalf of the environment.
 Since 1976, PLT has been helping students learn how to think, not what to think, about the environment.
 PLT materials are only available to workshop participants.
 Minnesota PLT materials include an early childhood supplement, a PreK-8 activity guide, five secondary guides, and focused materials on fire, energy, and teaching techniques.